 On this Wyoming Road Trip discover historic places and awe-inspiring natural scenery between Devils Tower National Monument and Yellowstone National Park.

-See the Medicine Wheel, sacred to many North American Indian tribes, located at Medicine Mountain National Historic Landmark.
-Visit Cody, the home of Buffalo Bill.
-Check out the 5 museums at Buffalo Bill Center of the West.
-Enjoy a drink at the cherry wood bar in Cody’s Irma Hotel.
+See Bighorn Medicine Wheel, sacred to many North American Indian tribes.
+Visit Cody, the home of Buffalo Bill and check out the Buffalo Bill Center of the West.

 Get ready for an epic Wyoming Road Trip between two must-see travel destinations!